-Editor’s note: It is FFS whether the Create_Group service operation can be merged into Configure_Group_Info service operation.

-5.3.1.2.3.2 VAL server modifying group membership and configuration using Configure_Group_Membership service operation
+5.3.1.2.3.2 VAL server modifying group membership and configuration using Update_Group_Info service operation

 To modify group information of a VAL group, the VAL server shall send HTTP PUT message to the group management server to the Resource URI identifying the VAL group document resource representation, as specified in the clause 7.2.1.2.3.3.2.
 This request shall not replace valGroupId property in the existing resource.
 Upon receiving the HTTP PUT message, the group management server shall: